cnsuhao/gpu-freedom/README.txt

       /jar      Java archives
    /temp        temporary directory for general use /workunits   directory for workunits
-      /incoming incoming workunits
+      /jobs     incoming workunits
-      /staged   workunits being processed
-      /outgoing workunits which need upload to server /data    data for general use
-      /core        data for core, including core.db which is sqllite3 database and is used for communication between mainapp and core /extensions  data for plugins and frontends
-      /planet      data on earth planet on elevation and population /textures    textures for general OpenGL use
+      /temp     temporary folder for plugins
-        /solarysystem textures of solarsystem /linux-x86-32   libraries for linux support on x86, 32 bit /linux-x86-64   libraries for linux support on x86, 64 bit /macosx         libraries for macosx support
+      /results  workunits which need upload to server /linux-x86-32   libraries for linux support on x86, 32 bit /linux-x86-64   libraries for linux support on x86, 64 bit /macosx         libraries for macosx support